Reviews You Can Rely On

 The series of under-chassis sensors it relies on doesn't do a great job of avoiding common objects you may leave lying around.
 Larger or floppier items like hats and shoes were pushed around instead of rolled over, which can be seen as a win depending on how you look at it.
 Cords and cables were a mixed bag — they were often run over, but not captured.

 Smaller items like socks were unceremoniously plowed over.
-Worse, our simulated dog poo piles were also paid no heed.
+Worse, our simulated dog poo piles were also run over.
 With this in mind, we can't recommend this product for homes with accident-prone or skittish pets.
 This is the only vacuum that actively bumped into us without a care in the world.
-It cleans well, but needs a pre-clean tidy up and adult supervision.
+It cleans well, but needs a pre-clean tidy up and supervision.

 eufy 11s max - chaos incarnate -- there is the occasional missed spot but overall...